alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 ### Participants

 In the previous chapter we discussed our engagement with university students and administrators.
-This work was treated as a sub-project because of the specific focus on the University sector as a limiting context.
+This work was treated as a sub-project because of the specific focus on the HE sector as a limiting context.
 In this chapter we address workshops with a wider range of stakeholders and from a broader perspective.
 While the objectives remain the same across these two chapters, the findings and analysis in this section are representative of a wider range of concerns.[^limitation]

-[^limitation]: There is, of course, a trade-off here between the narrower and wider perspectives, which we discuss in [Appendix 1, 'Limitations'](appendix.md).
+[^limitation]: There is, of course, a trade-off here between the narrower and wider perspectives, which we discuss in [Appendix 1](appendix.md).

 The stakeholder groups we consider in this chapter are as follows:

 1. Policy-makers and regulators in healthcare
-2. Developers of digital mental healthcare technologies
+2. Developers of DMHTs
-3. Researchers working in disciplines adjacent to digital mental health
+3. Researchers working in disciplines adjacent to digital mental healthcare
-4. Users with lived experience of digital mental health technologies
+4. Users with lived experience of DMHTs

 Representatives from the first three stakeholder groups were invited to participate in a series of two workshops, the first of which laid the foundation for a subsequent participatory design workshop.

-In contrast, users of digital mental healthcare technology (4) were invited to a separate workshop (offered either online or in-person), which was organised with and facilitated by the McPin foundation—a mental health research charity that provide advice and support on research strategies to involve participation and expertise from individuals with lived experience of mental health issues.
-This decision was made to ensure that participants were fully supported by experts during the workshops, and that our analysis of the findings was further supported by domain experts.
+In contrast, users of DMHTs (4) were invited to a separate workshop (offered either online or in-person), which was organised with and facilitated by the McPin Foundation—a mental health research charity that provide advice and support on research strategies to involve participation and expertise from individuals with lived experience of mental health issues.
+This decision was made to ensure that participants were fully supported by experts throughout the workshops, and that our analysis of the findings was further supported by domain experts.

 ### Methodology and Activities